eliasnadder/elias-obsidian/Linux/5. Files Permissions/4- Special Attributes.md

 ```

 >[!NOTE] Note
->And to add to the file
+>And to add at the end of file
 > `echo "Text" >> <file>`

 ---